 But after a year of marriage their rich lives were in a poor state.

 Every night, the curious townspeople of Coventry could hear their explosive arguments echoing over the cobbled lanes.
 They could see black bags under Lady Godiva’s eyes and could tell she avoided her home whenever possible.
 Yet the intrigued townspeople never knew that they were the source of the married couple’s miseries.

-The arguments started after one of Lady Godiva's trips to the market.
+The Lady Godiva story starts with an argument after one of Lady's trips to the market.